When to Wash Your Hair After Colouring to Make Sure It Lasts

 Experimenting with your hair colour can be a fun way to shake up your look or get through a stifled style period.
-While it's much cheaper than shelling out for a new wardrobe, it's still an investment, and you want to make sure that fabulous colour lasts as long as possible.
-Washing your hair is often framed as a key cause of fading colour, but it turns out, the secret to washing your hair after you colour it isn't when — it's just how.
+While it’s much cheaper than shelling out for a new wardrobe, it’s still an investment, and you want to make sure that fabulous color lasts as long as possible.
+Washing your hair is often framed as a key cause of fading color, but it turns out, the secret to washing your hair after you colour it is less about when, and more about how.

-The issue is less about letting the dye set in your hair, and more about preventing it from leaching out.
+When it to hair colouring, it’s much more important to prevent the dye from leaching out than it is to let it “set” in your hair initially.
 Each strand of hair is surrounded by the cuticle, which is what traps the colour in.
 When you wash your hair, particularly in hot water, you risk opening up the cuticle and letting the colour bleed out.
-Palmer recommended washing coloured hair in cooler water: "That makes your hair cuticle stay closed and keeps your hair colour trapped inside the strands of hair.
-Warm water makes the cuticle more likely to open and let the colour out, which is why colour fades so fast."
+Palmer recommended washing coloured hair in cooler water: “That makes your hair cuticle stay closed and keeps your hair colour trapped inside the strands of hair.
+Warm water makes the cuticle more likely to open and let the colour out, which is why colour fades so fast.”

 If a cold shower doesn’t sound appealing to you, you can also wash your hair less frequently, and try to avoid water that’s steaming hot.
 If you choose what’s known as a “fashion colour” for your hair, such as bright pink, orange, or purple, Kromer recommended washing just once a week, and using dry shampoo in the meantime.
 These colours typically require bleaching the hair, which can make cuticles more porous, and therefore more likely to leak colour in the shower.